Cray-HPE/docs-csm/operations/spire/Spire_Service_Recovery.md

 - All activities required for site maintenance are complete.
 - A backup or export of the data already exists.
 - The latest CSM documentation has been installed on the master nodes.
 See [Check for Latest Documentation](../../update_product_stream/index.md#check-for-latest-documentation).
+- The Cray CLI has been configured on the node where the procedure is being performed.
+See [Configure the Cray CLI](../configure_cray_cli.md).

 ## Service recovery for Spire